EmilLamprecht/vakish-1/_data/blog/2024-03-06-blockchain-for-charities-how-it-addresses-the-biggest-challenges.md

 Charities are there for those who are in need.
 And supporting charities with powerful tools and technologies can help those who are helping others.
 Blockchain is one of these tools.

-Blockchain is a highly innovative tool that can be brought to the table — it can help charities with efficient access to funding and and help address challenges like trust and transparency.
+Blockchain is a highly innovative tool that can help charities with efficient access to funding and help address challenges like trust and transparency.

 The Russian invasion of Ukraine was one example where charity efforts were in immediate need.
 One surprising (and quick to act) organisation was none other than the popular crypto exchange [Binance](https://www.binance.com/en/support/announcement/binance-to-donate-10m-to-ukraine-humanitarian-effort-and-launch-crypto-first-crowdfunding-site-to-further-help-provide-aid-to-ukraine-6bce8615076a4173a4738817c597b09e).
 Typically known for facilitating a large portion of the world’s crypto trades, Binance was quick to set up the [Ukraine Emergency Relief Fund](https://finance.yahoo.com/news/binance-donate-10m-ukraine-refugees-090618884.html?guccounter=1&guce_referrer=aHR0cHM6Ly9kdWNrZHVja2dvLmNvbS8&guce_referrer_sig=AQAAABZzGjePGLGtsYkMUYAWBArB2MHtXa9Vkv4EoqSupHhyXGZgBx0bo5ee13SjnfROWs3gDWqgjh0a8_jP8667HeVX634aWI71sA9jbAe_49d5-LquNMJR2NtZjWnyaUVGABRhvqnQxwYxULlyHlEmN6cgakU0joG3nvJc9O53kfJN) — a cryptocurrency-focused crowdfunding platform that allowed people to make contributions to emergency relief efforts.